liuhong-jia/scAnno/README.md

 - R packages: Seurat, dplyr, reticulate, MASS, irlba, future, progress, parallel, glmnet, knitr, rmarkdown, devtools

 # Guided Tutorials
-For this tutorial, we apply the human single cell reference atlas(Human_cell_landscape) built into the package to predict a scRNA-seq dataset(GSE136103) derived from liver tissue that has been processed by the standard Seurat process and entered as a query object.
+For this tutorial, we apply the human single cell reference atlas(hcl.sc.rda) built into the package to predict a scRNA-seq dataset(GSE136103) derived from liver tissue that has been processed by the standard Seurat process and entered as a query object.

 # Prepare input data

     library(scAnno)

-    #Import human cell type reference profile.
+    #Import human single cell reference profile.
     data(hcl.sc)

     #Import protein coding gene(19814 genes) to filter reference expression profile.